About CESM

 Focal Areas

-• Revegetation and mine waste reclamation
+• Revegetation strategies and monitoring for mine waste reclamation

-• Erosion mitigation at reclaimed mine sites
+• Erosion mitigation at reclaimed sites

-• Closed site management
+• Closed site management and monitoring

-• Recovery of rare earth elements and metal(loid)s from industrial waste streams
+• Recovery of rare earth elements and metal(loids) from industrial waste streams

 • Remediation of legacy mine wastes including fate and speciation of contaminant metal(loid)s